The powerful stories found in our Read-Alouds are certain to create discussion, engage young minds, and cultivate learning for the whole family.

-You may be wondering, What is a "Read-Aloud"?
 Read-Aloud stories are quality literary works that you read to your children.
-Read-aloud books have several functions within Sonlight®.
+Read-aloud books for children have several functions within Sonlight.
 Among them:

 - To introduce your children to great literature that is beyond their personal reading capacity.